The Hague Storytelling Festival

 In this highly visual performance, deaf actor Ali Shafiee takes you into his escape from Iran story.
 He left Tehran and walked across the border to Turkey, with forged papers, in the dark, searching for an unknown destination.

-In 30 minutes, Ali tells about his unique journey in Dutch Sign Language.
+Created under the banner of Theatregroup (tg) Signum, Ali tells us about his unique journey in Dutch Sign Language.

-The performance can also be followed in spoken Dutch and is therefore accessible to the deaf, hard of hearing and hearing audience.
-We also offer English subtitles.
+This Dutch Sign Language performance can also be followed in spoken English and English surtitles and is therefore accessible to the deaf, hard of hearing and hearing audience.

 Directed by: Steef Kersbergen